grafana/loki/docs/sources/operations/storage/retention.md

 {{% /admonition %}}

 `retention_enabled` should be set to true.
 Without this, the Compactor will only compact tables.

+`delete_request_store` should be set to configure the store for delete requests.
+This is required when retention is enabled.

 `working_directory` is the directory where marked chunks and temporary tables will be saved.